gregfeliu/NYC-Subway-Frequencies/README.md

 This puts it even more into perspective how the wait time will differ depending on when you access the train.
 On average, people will wait 3 times as long for a train late night as compared to during either rush hour!

 ### Service Level Comparison
 All subway services are most frequent during rush hours (6:30 - 9:30 a.m. and 3:30 - 8 p.m.).
-Using these time periods, I will show the amount of time between each scheduled train for each service so that we can compare the services:
+Using these time periods, I will show the amount of time between each scheduled train for each service so that we can compare the services (G train removed due to large scale service changes):

 ![](images/service_comparison_rush_hour.png)